 Did you know that 60% of our brain function is dedicated to processing visual stimuli?

-Controlled by a structure deep inside the brain, this region also relates to feelings of reward, pleasure and habitual behavior.
-We have previously explained how reward, pleasure and habitual pathway are all connected to addiction.
-To read more about the powerful role of dopamine (the “pleasure hormone”), click here.
+Controlled by a structure deep inside the brain, this region also relates to feelings of reward, pleasure and habitual behaviour.
+We have previously explained how reward, pleasure and habitual pathways are all connected to addiction.
+To read more about the powerful role of dopamine (the ‘pleasure hormone’).

-The deep connection between sight and habitual behavior has been significant in the development of effective psychological treatments of drug addiction.
+The deep connection between sight and habitual behaviour has been significant in developing effective psychological treatments for drug addiction.
 For example, research has suggested that visual cues can begin the addiction circuit without the substance being ingested.

 To better understand how sight can influence our behaviour, look at the picture of chocolate above and then reflect on the following questions:

-- Did you have a craving for chocolate before you saw the image?
+- Did you crave chocolate before you saw the image?

-- Do you have a craving for chocolate now?
+- Do you have a chocolate craving now?

 - Can you imagine a time when you had some chocolate?